Frenw0rld/rotten-ketchup/README.md

 Use this only if the AMO listing is unavailable.
 This loads the extension as a temporary add-on that Firefox will remove when it restarts.

-1. Download and unzip this repository (same as step 1 above).
+1. Download and unzip the files (same as in step 1 & 2 above).
 2. Open `about:debugging#/runtime/this-firefox` in Firefox.
 3. Click **Load Temporary Add-on…** and select the `manifest.json` file from inside the unzipped folder.
 4. Open a Rotten Tomatoes movie page.
 The third column should appear.